 We hope you’ll bring home a lot of great memories!

-- Welcoming at the airport & transfer by private car to your hotel.
-Someone will go with you to help you with the check-in at your hotel.
+- Welcome to the airport & transfer by private car to your hotel.
+Someone will go with you to help you check in at your hotel.

 - Meet & greet with Chuda and/or Maaike & trekking briefing

 - 4 nights in standard hotel in Kathmandu, with breakfast

 - 1 day excursion: the highlights in Kathmandu: Swayambhu, Boudha and Pashupathi (with English speaking guide & private transport)

 - Transportation by private car with driver from Kathmandu to Pokhara and from Pokhara to Kathmandu

 - 2 nights in standard hotel in Pokhara, with breakfast